docknetwork/react-native-sdk/docs/cloud-wallet.md

 - KeyMappingVault: Stores encrypted master keys that can only be accessed with proper authentication
 - CloudWalletVault: The main vault containing wallet documents, secured by the master key

+We will provide an example of how this two-vault architecture can be used to allow biometric authentication to the cloud wallet.

+Note that the biometric sample used to authenticate to a cloud wallet could also be provided to a [biometric service](https://github.com/docknetwork/wallet-sdk/blob/master/docs/biometric-plugin.md) in order to issue a new biometric check credential as described in [biometric bound credentials](https://docs.truvera.io/solutions/biometric-bound-credentials).

 #### Step 1: Enroll User with Biometric Data

-To set up biometric authentication, enroll the user with their biometric data and identifier (typically an email):
+To set up biometric authentication, enroll the user with their biometric data and identifier:

 ```ts
 import { enrollUserWithBiometrics } from '@docknetwork/wallet-sdk-core/lib/cloud-wallet';